John D'Orazio: Rejoining the Labor Party and the 2008 election

 In December 2007, the CCC found that D'Orazio acted inappropriately but did not engage in misconduct when meeting with Minniti.
 The report criticised D'Orazio's failure to discourage Minniti's assistance, but said that none of it constituted an offence.
 D'Orazio rejoined the Labor Party in April 2008 after the party decided it was better to let him join than have a costly legal battle.
 This was against the wishes of Premier Carpenter, who days later said that he did not trust D'Orazio not to leak information from caucus.
 During his fight to re-enter the Labor Party, branch stacking allegations resurfaced, with Education and Training Minister Mark McGowan controversially calling D'Orazio "the worst ethnic branch stacker in the history of Labor in Western Australia".

 Ahead of the 2008 Western Australian state election, the electoral district of Ballajura was abolished and the electoral district of Morley was created, covering much of the same area.
 Premier Alan Carpenter disallowed D'Orazio from contesting the seat as a Labor candidate, hand-picking Reece Whitby instead, so on 26 June 2008, D'Orazio left the party and chose to stand as an independent candidate.
 D'Orazio decided to direct the preferences on his how-to-vote cards towards the Liberal candidate, Ian Britza, instead of Whitby.
-At the election on 6 September 2008, D'Orazio received 16.0% of the first-preference votes, Whitby received 35.7% of the first-preference votes, and Britza received 34.7% of the first-preference votes.
-The two-candidate preferred vote was 50.9% for Britza, giving the Liberal Party the seat of Morley in what was one of their most surprising seat victories.
+At the election on 6 September 2008, D'Orazio received 16.0 percent of the first-preference votes, Whitby received 35.7 percent, and Britza received 34.7 percent.
+The two-candidate-preferred vote was 50.9 percent for Britza, giving the Liberal Party the seat of Morley in what was one of their most surprising seat victories.
 Two-thirds of voters for D'Orazio followed his how-to-vote cards, despite most of them having typically voted for Labor in the past.
 Morley had the largest swing against Labor of any Labor-held electorate.
 The Labor Party won 28 seats at that election and the Liberal Party won 24, both falling short of the 30 seats needed for a majority, resulting in a hung parliament.
-The Liberal Party were able to gain the support of the four National Party MP's and three independent MPs, and so the Liberal Party formed government.
+The Liberal Party were able to gain the support of the four National Party MPs and three independent MPs, allowing the party to form government.
 Britza said that it would have been unlikely for him to win the seat without D'Orazio's preferences.